Darkcaptain007/Grid-Flipkart/README.md

 # 2. Populate MongoDB with category & search term data
 (cd server && node importCategories.js)
 ```
 After doing this, **restart the Node.js server (Terminal 1)** for it to create the Elasticsearch indices with the new data.
+The server will be hosted on  `http://localhost:8001`.

 **You are all set!** Open `http://localhost:8000` and experience the search.